Here's what the Walking Liberty gold half looks like

-UPDATE: The U.S. Mint has provided additional details on the
+UPDATE: The U.S. Mint has provided additional details on the coin's specifications.

 Production has begun for the 2016-W Walking Liberty gold half dollar.

 Illustrated above is an example of one of the coins from early production.